-Below 15% eRH, seeds are in an ultra-dry condition.
-This situation, in the presence of oxygen and at room temperature, induces a more rapid degradation of seeds and a loss of germination power.
+Below 15% eRH, the seeds are in an ultra-dry condition.
+This situation, in the presence of oxygen and at room temperature, induces a more rapid degradation of the seed and a loss of germination power.
 It is therefore not recommended to over-dry seeds if they are to be stored under normal conditions.

-However, this is not a problem if seeds are vacuum-sealed and frozen.
+However, this is not a problem if the seeds are then vacuum packed and frozen.
 In any case, seeds intended for freezing should be below 40% RH, preferably below 30%.
-Storing hermetic packages of seeds in a regular kitchen freezer (-20°C) is an effective way of keeping dry and well-conditioned seeds for a very long time.
-When taking a sample from the freezer, wait a few hours until the seeds are warmed before opening the package, to avoid condensation of water vapour on the seeds.
+Storing hermetic packages seeds in a regular kitchen freezer (-20°C) is an effective way of keeping dry and well-conditioned seeds for a very long time.
+When taking the sample from the freezer, wait a few hours until the seeds are warmed before opening the package, to avoid condensation of water vapour on the seeds.
 Freezing is appropriate for long term storage, not for seed batches you will need to tap into regularly, as repeated thawing and refreezing may harm the seed.

-4.5.
 Before sowing: avoiding imbibition injury

-Dry seeds below 35% eRH are not fit for sowing right away!
+Dry seeds below 35% eRH, are not fit for sowing right away!
 Taking them right from the storage to sow them in moist soil might cause imbibition injury to the seeds when the soil is cold.
-If you take a seed lot from seed storage one or two days before sowing and place it in an open or permeable bag or container, seeds will have time to take up moisture and equilibrate with the surrounding air.
+If you take a seed lot from seed storage one or two days before sowing and place it in an open or permeable bag or container, the seeds will have time to take up moisture and equilibrate with the surrounding air.
 If you are in a hurry, place the seeds overnight in an open package or cup in a closed box with a wet cloth.

-4.6.
 RECAP on seed storage

-If you regularly end up throwing away seeds that initially were vigorous and healthy, you need to improve their drying, packaging and storage conditions.
+If you happen to throw away initially good seed, you need to improve the drying, packaging and storage conditions.
 Let's start with the order of importance of the variables:

-- It is essential that seeds are dry and stay dry! - It is beneficial that they are protected from oxidation! - It is preferable to store them at a constant and relatively cool temperature. - Several methods can be used to dry seed batches: natural drying with the sun and wind, forced drying with heated air and ventilation or using desiccants.
-You can of course combine different methods, according to weather conditions and seed volume. - Check the eRH of your seeds before storage, to make sure they are below 35% eRH. - If you do not have a cold room with a controlled moisture level below 40% RH, take special care to dry the seeds and keep them dry.
-Then, simply place them in the driest, coolest, darkest and most stable place possible.
-For example, drying and vacuum-packing seeds is by far preferable to a jar that is regularly opened - letting moisture in - and then put back into the fridge. - Reducing oxygen levels is a good means to further improve seed conservation.
+- It is essential that the seed is dry and stays dry!!! - It is beneficial that it is protected from oxidation!! - It is preferable to be stored at a constant and relatively cool temperature. - ✓ Several methods can be used to dry seed batches: natural drying with the sun and wind, forced drying with heated air and ventilation or using desiccants.
+You can of course combine different methods, according to weather conditions and seed volume. - ✓ Check the eRH of your seeds before storage, to make sure they are below 35% eRH. - ✓ If you do not have a cold room with a controlled moisture level below 40% RH, take special care to dry the seeds and keep them dry.
+Then, simply place them in the driest, darkest, coolest and most stable place possible.
+For example, drying and vacuum-packing seed is by far preferable to a jar that is regularly opened letting moisture in and then put back into the fridge. - ✓ Reducing oxygen levels is a good means to further improve seed conservation.
 A vacuum pump and a pile of mylar pouches might be a good investment.
-A set of glass jars in different sizes and oxygen absorbers are another alternative. - Package seeds according to your use, for example according to the quantities you will be distributing every year. - When taking seeds out of dry storage (20-35% RH) for sowing, equilibrate them to a higher RH to avoid imbibition injury.
+A set of glass jars in different sizes and oxygen absorbers are another alternative. - ✓ Package the seeds according to your use, for example according to the quantities you will be distributing every year. - ✓ When taking seeds out of dry storage (20-35% RH) for sowing, equilibrate them to a higher RH to avoid imbibition injury.

-Figure 4 summarises the options and decisions when drying and storing seed.
+Figure 2 summarises the options and decisions when drying and storing seed.

-Figure 4: Decision scheme for seed drying and storage summarising the different options according to available equipment.
+Figure 2: Decision scheme for seed drying and storage summarising the different options according to available equipment.

-5. Setting up your action plan
+Setting up your action plan